charlespernet/rails-templates/README.md

 ## WIP On template to convert lewagon/rails-template to modern webpack
-Next: Full templates to start with for projects weeks
+**What will come next ?** Full templates to start with for projects weeks

 ## How can you help ?
-  Try to run a rails new with lewagon/rails-templates devise or minimal
+  > Try to run a rails new with lewagon/rails-templates devise or minimal

   ```
   rails new \